eduardo20calvo/Crypto_Investments_Analysis/README.md

 Using the K-Value, the K-means model was initialized, fitted with the PCA data and predicted the clusters for grouping the cryptocurrencies by using the PCA data.

-An scatter hvplot was then created to visualize the segmentation of the cryptocurrencies from the PCA data into clusters.
+A scatter hvplot was then created to visualize the segmentation of the cryptocurrencies from the PCA data into clusters.

 Then the two Elbow Curves and the two scatter hvplots were compared side by side respectively.